Tips for Maintaining Your Pavers

 Enter a zip below and get matched to top-rated pros near you.

-Below, we’ve listed the top eight paver maintenance tips that will help you keep them safe and beautiful for years to come.
+Below, we’ve listed the top nine paver maintenance tips that will help you keep them safe and beautiful for years to come.

 One of the best things you can do to keep your pavers looking great is to sweep them daily with a standard broom or a push broom.
-Giving them a quick once over will prevent the buildup of dust, soil, leaves, and other debris that can not only cause stains, but collect in those tiny nooks and crannies.
+Giving them a quick once-over will prevent the buildup of dust, soil, leaves, and other debris that can cause stains and collect in those tiny nooks and crannies.

 It’s also a good idea to sweep your pavers if you’re expecting rain because this will make cleanup easier later on.